christian-vigh-phpclasses/PdfToText/README.md

 This property is set to *true* if the Pdf file is password-protected.

+### MaxExecutionTime ###

+Specifies a maximum execution time in seconds for processing a single file.
+If this limit is reached, a **PdfToTextTimeoutException** exception will be thrown before PHP terminates the script.
+This allows the script to gracefully handle the error instead of PHP itself.

+Positive values are indicated in seconds.
+Negative values are subtracted from the *max\_execution\_time* PHP setting to compute the maximum execution time allowed.

+If the computed timeout value is out of range, the retained execution time will be *max\_execution\_time* minus one second.

+The value of this property is taken into account only if the *PDFOPT\_ENFORCE\_EXECUTION\_TIME* option has been specified.

+### MaxExtractedImages ###

+Maximum number of images to be extracted.
+The default is the value 0, meaning that all images will be selected for output if the *PDFOPT\_GET\_IMAGE\_DATA* or *PDFOPT\_AUTOSAVE\_IMAGES* option is set.

+### MaxGlobalExecutionTime ###

+This static property is the same as **MaxExecutionTime**, except that it works globally.
+If you have to process *x* files, then it will ensure that the global execution time does not exceed the value of this property.

+The value of this property is taken into account only if the *PDFOPT\_ENFORCE\_GLOBAL\_EXECUTION\_TIME* option has been specified.

 ### MaxSelectedPages ###

 Maximum number of pages to be selected.
 The default is the value 0, meaning that all pages will be selected for output.